-Why Vang Vieng is (in)famous
+Why Go to Vang Vieng

 In 2012 27 tourists died in accidents on the river.
 Some drowned, some hit their heads on rocks while jumping on rope swings, some took accidental drug overdoses.
 The government clamped down, shut many of the bars that had sprung up along the river, cut down the rope swings and generally limited the dangers.